MurageKabui/KPLC-Tokens-LookUp-Tool/README.md

 * Dependent on upstream KPLC services
 * Responses are limited to what data is available through the reverse-engineered sources
 * The API may break if KPLC changes implementation details

-## Contributing

-Contributions are accepted via GitHub issues or pull requests.
-Focus areas include:

-* Bug fixes and stability improvements
-* Expanded documentation
-* More comprehensive test coverage
-* UI improvements

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for full terms.